Back to top

 Question: What should I do if my well water tests “Unsatisfactory” for bacterial contamination?

 Answer: Bacterial contamination of a residential well and plumbing system requires disinfection by shock chlorination with unscented household laundry chlorine bleach.
-Saint Louis County Health will provide instructions along with the test results.
+Saint Louis County Public Health will provide instructions along with the test results.

 Question: How often should I test my well water?

-Answer: Saint Louis County Department of Health recommends that you test your well water yearly, or after plumbing work, power outages, flooding, or you notice a change in water quality.
+Answer: Saint Louis County Department of Public Health recommends that you test your well water yearly, or after plumbing work, power outages, flooding, or you notice a change in water quality.
 If your water tests “Unsatisfactory”, The Environmental Health Laboratories will provide you with instruction on disinfecting your well and distribution system by shock-chlorination.
 Your water is safe to drink when it tests “Satisfactory”.

 Question: Where can I pick up a sample bottle for water testing?